wdnnll21/gg-project-master/README.md

 Please note that version management was primarily done locally through VS Code and commits were pushed from a single machine because our team elected to work on said machine during meetings through the LiveShare plugin.

+Extra Parsing Methods:

+1.)
+Best Dressed - Returns the Top 5 People referenced as being beautiful or dressed well, a Golden Globes standard.

+2.)
+Drinking Games - Returns a list of proposed drinking games, seemingly the most common reason to watch the Globes at all.

+3.)
+Weinstein Association Tracker - Returns a list of one-word associations to track the history of mentions of an infamous Hollywood exec as mentioned in regards to Hollywood before and after public disgrace.